GabsEdits/boekestijn/README.md

 ### Introduction: The Idea behind it

 Welcome to the documentation for the new driver recruitment website tailored to the Moldovan audience.
 This project was conceived with a singular goal: to provide an efficient and user-friendly platform for hiring drivers, where a substantial portion of the company's driver workforce originates.
-It's apart of the [Aeolus](https://gabs.eu.org/aeolus) customers.
+Build with [Aplóe](https://aploe.gxbs.me).

 ### Key Features and Highlights